AlleNeri/scheduler-plugins/pkg/optimizedpreemption/README.md

 In that way, it is possible to see the eviction of the second pod and the third being allocated by the plugin in the output of the commands above.
 This test is based on the resources requested by the pods, relating to those available in the nodes.
 This kind of interaction isn't always the same, for that reason the test could not work properly in some cases.
-In this case it could be related to the resources of the pods and nodes.
+In this case, the problem could be related to the resources of the pods and nodes.
 In the `test-optimized-preemption/scripts/` directory, there is the `node-resource-allocation` script that can help to tune the pods parameters and make the test work.